MEDICARE ADVANTAGE HAS BETTER BENEFITS

 They have accused plans in writing of using artificial intelligence tools to expand their risk scores and to distort the process in the plan’s favor.

 The misinformed believe and say that the core business model of Medicare Advantage plans is to skim risk.
-They ignore the dozens of quality measurements and programs built into the five-star plan processes and they ignore the extensive and extremely successful support programs put in places through the special-needs plans for over 3 million very low-income people and they say to the public and the news media that the Medicare Advantage program is actually some kind of insurance company rip off of our tax dollars and has no positive impact on the clinical practice of care.
+They ignore the dozens of quality measurements and programs built into the five-star plan processes and they ignore the extensive and extremely successful support programs put in places through the special-needs plans for over 3 million very low-income people and they say to the public and the news media that the Medicare Advantage program is actually some kind of insurance company rip off of our tax dollars and has no positive impact on the clinical practice of care for any patients.

 The misinformed also actually say and seem to believe that the Medicare Advantage plans generate extremely high levels of profits and they say frequently that those profits are both unearned and painfully excessive.